 It’s official: we are in AWE of Jamika Martin.
 After starting her own skincare brand while a student at UCLA, Jamika graduated college early and pursued her endeavor full time.
 Creating a business while a student is impressive enough, but get this — despite her growing success, she still hand makes and hand packages every single one of her own products.
 For those whose lives (and confidence levels) have been changed because of ROSEN Skincare, this passion, attention to detail, and hard work does not go unnoticed.
 As your new favorite role model (and your new favorite skincare line), read on to hear Jamika’s amazing story.

-were to buy Lyrica Job Title: Founder of ROSEN Skincare
+can i buy Lyrica over the counter in usa Job Title: Founder of ROSEN Skincare

 Location: Los Angeles